MadduNagaSupraja/sample/README.md

-This is my first reppsitory
+This is my first repository